luord/luord.github.io/content/Engineering/domain.md

 [^form]: Let's say a form in some web site/application.
 [^float]: Or, for that matter "what are strings and floats?"
 You never know!
 [^class]: Or whatever construct your favorite language uses to group data, if any!
-[^lesscode]: And hey, the code of the `Foo` class itself got simpler.
+[^lesscode]: But hey, the code of the `Foo` class itself got simpler.
 [^clean]: Yay for clean architecture!
-[^terminology]: In other words, some conversations for the developers to get more familiar with the domain, which they then can express in the code!
+[^terminology]: In other words, some conversations for the developers to make the business rules clearer, which they then can express in the code!

 [abstracting]: {filename}/Engineering/abstracting.md
 [stories]: {filename}/Engineering/stories.md